Our FALL Specials Will Keep You COMFY! Call Us Today! Read More

 If you’re on a tight budget, one option is to consider replacing the condenser unit itself (including the fan, compressor, and condenser coil).
 While this is cheaper than replacing the AC entirely, we would only recommend this if tackling the whole HVAC is too much financially.

-Option 3: Upgrade to a New AC System
+Option 3: Install a New-Energy Efficient AC System

 Another workaround is to replace the condenser and indoor evaporator coil.
 This method also aids in energy efficiency by ensuring all the system’s parts are functioning optimally together.